DavidMoCe/Othello/README.md

 In this mode, a human player plays against the machine.
 The player selects their color at the start, can enter a name, and can choose between two difficulty levels:

-- **Easy** 😌: The machine plays in a simple manner, making random or non-strategic decisions.
+- **Easy** 😌: The machine plays in a simple way, finding the first available position to place a piece.
+The machine randomly traverses the board, meaning it can go from top to bottom and left to right, top to bottom and right to left, bottom to top and left to right, or bottom to top and right to left.
-- **Hard** 😈: The machine uses a more complex strategy to make decisions, aiming to maximize its advantage.
+- **Hard** 😈: The machine uses a more complex strategy, looking for the position where it can capture the most pieces.
+Just like in easy mode, the machine randomly traverses the board using the same traversal options mentioned.

 ### 🧠 Machine vs Machine